POLICY TITLE: Policy on Equal Employment Opportunity/Affirmative Action at

 Involved in all queries concerning the application of our non-discrimination policy as it applies to educational programming, and works with the university's Faculty Review Committee to resolve complaints regarding the application of Carnegie Mellon's policies as they apply to faculty.

-∑† Everett Tademy, university ombudsman, director for equal opportunity services, x81018
+· Everett Tademy, university ombudsman, assistant vice president for diversity and equal opportunity services, ext.
+81018

-The ombudsman coordinates formal grievance procedures, hears complaints, clarifies issues and suggests possible solutions to work-relatd problems.
+The ombudsman coordinates formal grievance procedures, hears complaints, clarifies issues and suggests possible solutions to work-related problems.

-Questions concerning this policy or its intent should be directed to: Everett L. Tademy, director for equal opportunity services, x81018.
+Questions concerning this policy or its intent should be directed to Equality Opportunity Services.